What should I wear?

-The main essentials are warm clothing and perhaps a warm drink and something to eat.
-No matter how warm it may have been during the day and what the weather forecast says, if you are stood under a clear dark sky for several hours it will be COLD !
-We don't want any hyperthermia cases on our hands.
-It will be dark, so you may be tempted to bring a torch.
-If you do, please make sure it gives out a red light.
-It takes about 20-30 minutes for the human eye to become 'dark adapted' for optimum night viewing.
-A white light will cause you (and others) to lose that dark adaption.
-Using a red light avoids that, while allowing you to avoid obstacles and read star charts etc. You can buy special red light torches, but just cover a standard torch with some red plastic and tape it on to get the same effect.
+The main essentials are warm clothing - and perhaps also bring a warm drink and something to eat.
+No matter how warm it may have been during the day and what the weather forecast says, if you are stood under a clear dark sky for several hours it will be COLD and we don't want any hypothermia cases on our hands!
+It will also be dark, so you may be tempted to bring a torch.
+If you do, please make sure it gives out only a red light.
+It takes about 20-30 minutes for the human eye to become 'dark adapted' for optimum night viewing, and a white light will cause you (and others) to lose that dark adaptation.
+Using a red light avoids that, while allowing you to avoid obstacles and to read star charts etc. You can buy special red light torches, but you can just cover a standard torch with some red plastic and tape it on to get the same effect.

-That all depends on the weather, and perhaps most importantly how cold it is!
-Normally people start to drift away after 2 or 3 hours and only a few hardy souls make it past midnight.
+This all depends on the weather and, perhaps most importantly, how cold it is!
+Normally, people start to drift away after 2 to 3 hours and only a few hardy souls make it past midnight.
 On a particularly clear night with plenty to see things may carry on into the small hours, but don't feel obliged to stay to the end if you'd rather be in bed.